maranmaran/BraveSnouts/README.md

 **While costing next to nothing to host, maintain and be active**

-Resuce organization has** 10 000+ organic followers** Website has ~1200 organic active users per auction
+Resuce organization has *10 000+ organic followers*

+Website has ~1200 organic active users per auction at the moment

 [Production](https://hrabrenjuske.hr)